 - 1. Correlate skills from areas with knowledge obtained from didactic and preclinical experiences.
-RHS1, RHS2, RHS3, RHS4,ICE1, ICE2, ICE3, ICE4, GCA1,GCA2, GCA3,GCA4,GCA5,GCA6 - a.
+RHS1, RHS2, RHS3, RHS4, ICE1, ICE2, ICE3, ICE4, GCA1, GCA2, GCA3, GCA4, GCA5, GCA6 - a.
 Apply the knowledge learned in the formal academic program to the functioning dental practice. - b.
 Perform those chairside responsibilities taught in the formal program to the satisfaction of the cooperating dentist and the supervising instructor. - c.
 Expose, process, and mount dental x-rays according to the standards acceptable to the supervising dentist. - d.
 Perform tasks in the dental laboratory, such as pouring up and trimming study models, and other items. - e.
 Record clinical experiences in a journal. - 2.
 Discuss clinical activities and national boards. - a.
 Prepare case presentations. - b.
 Present case presentations. - c.
 Discuss sections of the dental assisting national board exam. - d.
 Discuss test taking techniques.

-Dental Assisting National Board Certified Dental Assistant Examination Topics minimal assistance from dental team members.
-(2 sch: 6-hr clinical)
+Dental Assisting National Board of Certified Dental Assistant Examination Topics clinic with minimal assistance from dental team members.

-DAT 1822 Course Number and Name: Clinical Experience II
+Course Number and Name: DAT 1822 Clinical Experience II

-Description: Continuation of supervised clinical experience in an authorized dental clinic with
+Description: Continuation of supervised clinical experience in an authorized dental